Connect to an Oracle database with Power BI Desktop

 To connect to an Oracle database with Power BI Desktop, the correct Oracle client software must be installed on the computer running Power BI Desktop.
 The Oracle client software you use depends on which version of Power BI Desktop you've installed: 32-bit or 64-bit.
+It also depends on your version of Oracle server.

 Supported Oracle versions:

-- Oracle 9 and later
+- Oracle Server 9 and later

-- Oracle client software 8.1.7 and later
+- Oracle Data Access Client (ODAC) software 11.2 and later

 Determining which version of Power BI Desktop is installed